 Strong's numbering system lets us pursue these words even further, because it allows us to find all of the other places in the Bible where each particular Greek or Hebrew word occurs.
 The New Englishman's Greek Concordance and Lexicon, which is coded with Strong's numbering system, allows us to find kataluma or pandocheion and then to see plainly everywhere in the Bible where these two words are used.
 We simply have to look up the two numbers associated with these two Greek words, as is illustrated below.

-Thus, the King James translators have not only rendered two entirely different Greek words, kataluma and pandocheion by the same English word inn, but here we see that they have rendered the same Greek word, kataluma by two entirely different English words, guestchamber and inn.
+Thus, the King James translators have not only rendered two entirely different Greek words, kataluma and pandocheion by the same English word inn, but now we learn that they have rendered the Greek word kataluma by two entirely different English words, guestchamber and inn.
 In MARK 14:14 and LUKE 22:11 the verse is referring to Yeshua sending his disciples to find a private place, a kataluma, where they might eat the Passover meal the night of His betrayal and capture.
 Yet in LUKE 2:7 they translate the same Greek word differently, when the verse is referring to Mary and Joseph seeking shelter for the night.

 Being satisfied with what is written only upon the surface and not digging deeper into the text, we can see how the student could easily be led astray and fail to reap to himself the true meaning of the Holy Spirit's inspiration.
 Let us now consider the other Greek word rendered inn in the The New Englishman's Greek Concordance and Lexicon.